awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_S3_Intelligent_Tiering/_index.md

 * [COST09-BP01](https://docs.aws.amazon.com/wellarchitected/latest/cost-optimization-pillar/cost_manage_demand_resources_cost_analysis.html) - **Perform an analysis on the workload demand**

 ## Introduction
-This hands-on lab will guide you through the steps to configure **S3 intelligent-tiering** using AWS Console to move objects within Amazon S3 storage tiers automatically.
+This hands-on lab will guide you through the steps to configure [S3 Intelligent tiering](https://aws.amazon.com/s3/storage-classes/intelligent-tiering/) using AWS Console to move objects within Amazon S3 storage tiers automatically.
 The skills you learn will help you optimize the storage cost based on your access patterns in alignment with your business requirements.

 ## Goals
 * Learn the fundamentals of Amazon S3 Intelligent Tiering object storage class